Shakhmardan Yessenov Foundation: Research and publications

 The foundation supports geological research and education in Kazakhstan and co-hosted the conference alongside the Institute of Seismology of Kazakhstan, the National Research Technical University, and the "Earthquakes Without Frontiers" project from the UK.
 The Earthquakes Without Frontiers (EwF) Project focused on enhancing earthquake resilience through collaborative fieldwork, knowledge-sharing, and policy engagement in Nepal, India (Bihar State), China, and Kazakhstan, with additional interactions across Central Asia, Iran, India, and Southern Europe.
 The project adopted a transdisciplinary approach, integrating natural and social sciences with policymaking and practical applications.
 A final workshop in Oxford (July 2018) brought together 20 UK-based researchers to evaluate outcomes, with broader contributions from participants who drafted three performance stories on key case studies.
 The report summarizes the lessons and insights gained, with the authors acknowledging the contributions of all involved.

 The Shakhmardan Yessenov Foundation, in collaboration with Khan Comics, is publishing Kazakhstan’s first action comic book that introduces everyday physics through engaging adventures.
 Targeted at children (6+) and teenagers, with an appeal to adults, the 10-issue series is inspired by Yakov Perelman’s "Entertaining Physics" and aims to visualize scientific concepts in a modern and accessible way.
 The story follows four teenagers exploring Kazakhstan’s landmarks while assisting Physics, the main character, in restoring natural balance.
-The comics, available in Kazakh and Russian.
+The comics are available in Kazakh and Russian.

 The foundation has developed a comprehensive guide on admission to internships and Ph.D. programs at foreign universities.
 The manual provides detailed insights into key aspects of the application process, including the role of recommendation letters, writing a strong motivational essay, and crafting an effective resume.
 It also offers guidance on establishing communication with university professors and features practical advice from students who have successfully navigated these stages.